noemit/RegistrationForm/README.md

 ###This form validates:
  1. Name
-   * Error shows up only after the input is touched, or submit is pressed.
+   * Error shows up only after the input is dirtied, or submit is pressed.
    * Only requirement for name is that it is not blank.
+   * Validates as you type.

  2. Birth Year
    * Error shows up only after submit is pressed.